 Have Medicare questions?
 Our licensed agents are ready to help!
 Call us at 800-208-4974 today!

-Medicare Supplement Comparision Chart For 2021
+Medicare Supplement Comparision Chart For 2024

 The Medigap plans that are currently available are Plans A, B, C, D, F, G, K, L, M, and N. Plan A offers the least coverage, and Plan F provides the most.
 Plans G, K, L, and M cover less than Plan F. These plans cover different categories and amounts than plans A, B, C, and D.

-Coverage options will vary a lot, because there are so many plans.
+Coverage options will vary a lot because there are so many plans.
 However, many plans overlap.
 For example, Part A is the only plan that doesn’t cover the Part A deductible.
 Similarly, every plan covers at least some of the Part B coinsurance and Part A hospice care coinsurance, although Plan L and Plan K don’t cover it entirely.
-As of 2021, only Plan F covers the Medicare Part B deductible.
+As of 2024, only Plan F covers the Medicare Part B deductible.

 Take a look at this chart for a more comprehensive comparison of what each plan covers.

-Most Coverage Pre 2021: Medicare Supplement Plan F
+Most Coverage Pre 2024: Medicare Supplement Plan F

 Plan F is notable as being the Medigap plan that offers the most coverage.
 Plan F covers every single fee category that Medigap plans can cover, including all Original Medicare deductibles and coinsurance payments, as well as Part B excess charges.
 Because Plan F was very popular, it was offered by most companies that offered Medigap plans.
 This further lowered the price, making Plan F even more desirable.

-However, there are some new restrictions on Plan F. If you turned 65 or enrolled in Medicare Part A after January 1st, 2020, you won’t be able to purchase Plan F. Aside from Plan C, Plan F is the only Medigap plan that covers the Part B deductible.
+However, there are some new restrictions on Plan F. If you turned 65 or are enrolled in Medicare Part A after January 1st, 2020, you won’t be able to purchase Plan F. Aside from Plan C, Plan F is the only Medigap plan that covers the Part B deductible.

 Agent Tip